-- 8. At the Fuel Enrichment Plant (FEP) at Natanz, 5060 IR-1 centrifuges have remained installed in 30 cascades in their configurations in the operating units at the time the JCPOA was agreed (para.
+- 8. At the Fuel Enrichment Plant (FEP) at Natanz, no more than 5060 IR-1 centrifuges have remained installed in 30 cascades in their configurations in the operating units at the time the JCPOA was agreed (para.
 27).
-Iran has withdrawn 96 IR-1 centrifuges from those held in storage9 for the replacement of damaged or failed IR-1 centrifuges installed at FEP (para.
+Iran has withdrawn 48 IR-1 centrifuges from those held in storage10 for the replacement of damaged or failed IR-1 centrifuges installed at FEP (para.
 29.1). - 9.
-Iran has continued the enrichment of UF6 at FEP.10 Throughout the reporting period, Iran has not enriched uranium above 3.67% U-235 (para.
+Iran has continued the enrichment of UF6 at FEP.11 Iran has not enriched uranium above 3.67% U-235 (para.
 28). - 10.
-Iran, in a letter dated 27 July 2016, provided the Agency with a report regarding the quantity of enriched uranium in the process lines at the Enriched UO2 Powder Plant (EUPP) at Esfahan11 following Iran's recovery of the enriched uranium that it had stated as recoverable from the process lines at EUPP.
-The Agency has reviewed Iran's report and determined that Iran has overestimated the quantity of enriched uranium in the process lines at EUPP.
-In a letter dated 23 August 2016, the Agency requested Iran to reassess this quantity and to revise its report accordingly.
-Related technical discussions between the Agency and Iran are ongoing. - 11.
+Technical discussions between the Agency and Iran relating to the quantity of enriched uranium in the process lines at the Enriched UO2 Powder Plant (EUPP) at Esfahan remain ongoing.
+12 - 11.
 Iran's total enriched uranium stockpile did not exceed 300 kg of UF6 enriched up to 3.67% U-235 (or the equivalent in different chemical forms) (para.
-56).13 - 12.
+56).
+13 - 12.
 At the Fordow Fuel Enrichment Plant (FFEP), 1044 IR-1 centrifuges have been maintained in one wing of the facility (para.
-46), of which 1042 IR-1 centrifuges have remained installed in six cascades and, on 13 August 2016, two IR-1 centrifuges were removed from the six cascades, modified and installed separately in the same wing of the facility for the purpose of conducting "initial research and R&D activities related to stable isotope production".
-Throughout the reporting period, Iran has not conducted any uranium enrichment or related research and development (R&D) activities, and there has not been any nuclear material at the plant (para.
+46), of which 1042 IR-1 centrifuges have remained installed in six cascades and two IR-1 centrifuges have remained installed separately for the purpose of conducting "initial research and R&D activities related to stable isotope production".
+14 Throughout the reporting period, Iran has not conducted any uranium enrichment or related research and development (R&D) activities, and there has not been any nuclear material at the plant (para.
 45). - 13.
 All centrifuges and associated infrastructure in storage have remained under continuous Agency monitoring (paras 29, 47, 48 and 70).
-The Agency has continued to have regular access to relevant
+The Agency has continued to have regular access to relevant buildings at Natanz, including all of FEP and the Pilot Fuel Enrichment Plant (PFEP), and performed daily access upon Agency request (para.
+71). - 14.
+Iran has conducted its enrichment activities in line with its long-term enrichment and R&D enrichment plan, as provided to the Agency on 16 January 2016 (para.
+52).

-10 Under the JCPOA, "[f]or 15 years the Natanz enrichment site will be the sole location for all of Iran's uranium enrichment related activities including safeguarded R&D" (para.
+11 Under the JCPOA, "[f]or 15 years the Natanz enrichment site will be the sole location for all of Iran's uranium enrichment related activities including safeguarded R&D" (para.
 72).